-The course objectives are to learn the fundamental theories, algorithms and representational structures underlying Artificial Intelligence.
+The course objectives are to learn the fundamental theories, algorithms and concepts in Artificial Intelligence.
 Class discussions will range from algorithm fundamentals to philosophical issues in Artificial Intelligence.
 Programs implementing problem-solving search, logical reasoning. and machine learning techniques will be studied and modified.
 Other topics will be covered as time permits.
-Students must complete a number of written and programming assignments and a semester project.
+Students must complete a number of programming assignments and a semester project.

 We will be using Python for assignment solutions.
-You may download and install Python on your computer, and work through the on-line tutorials to help prepare for this course.
-Experience with writing Python programs is not expected but helpful; an introduction to Python will be presented during the first few weeks of the semester.
+Previous experience with Python and its numpy package is helpful.
+To prepare for this course, please download and install Python on your computer, and work through on-line tutorials to help prepare for this course.
+The Anaconda distribution is recommended, which is a free download for all platforms.
+A quick review of Python will be presented in the first week of the semester.

 Class meetings will be a combination of lectures by the instructor and discussions of your questions.
 You are expected to have read the assigned material before each class meeting.
 All questions are welcome, no matter how simple you think they are; it is always true that someone else has a similar question.
 Do not expect to be able to complete all assignments working on your own and not asking any questions.
 If you find yourself wondering what the next step is in finishing an assignment, visit or e-mail the instructor or the graduate teaching assistant.
 You may also discuss assignments with other students, but your code must be written by you.